wp-plugins/mcninja-post-styles/README.txt

 1. Example of posts utlizing Post Styles with 'video', 'image', and 'standard' post styles.

-10. A post with the Gallery post style
+2. A post excerpt using the Gallery post style

-11. Same post without Post Styles plugin enabled

-12. A post with the Playlist post style
+3. A post excerpt using the Playlist post style

-13. Same post without Post Styles plugin enabled

-14. A post with the List post style
+4. A post excerpt using the List post style

-15. Same post without Post Styles plugin enabled

-16. A post with the Video post style
+5. A post excerpt using the Video post style

-17. Same post without Post Styles plugin enabled

-2. A post with the Audio post style

-20. Same post without Post Styles plugin enabled

-21. A post with the Embed post style
+6. A post excerpt using the Embed post style

-22. Same post without Post Styles plugin enabled

-23. A post with the Image post style

-24. Same post without Post Styles plugin enabled

-25. A post with the Quote post style
+7. A post excerpt using the Quote post style

-26. Same post without Post Styles plugin enabled

-27. A post with the Chat post style

-28. Same post without Post Styles plugin enabled

-29. A post with the Link post style

-3. Same post without Post Styles plugin enabled

-30. The metabox added to the Post Edit screen
+8. The metabox added to the Post Edit screen

-31. Option on Settings -> Reading screen to enable Post Style formatting
+9. Option on Settings -> Reading screen to enable Post Style formatting

 == Changelog ==